-Net cash provided by financing activities was \$20,000 in fiscal year 2004, compared to net cash used in financing activities of \$3.1 million in 2003, and \$8.6 million in 2002.
-Net cash provided by financing activities in fiscal year 2004 resulted entirely from proceeds received from the exercise of warrants to purchase our common stock.
+Net cash provided by financing activities was \$20,000 in fiscal years 2005 and 2004, compared to net cash used in financing activities of \$3.1 million in 2003.
+Net cash provided by financing activities in fiscal years 2005 and 2004 resulted entirely from proceeds received from the exercise of warrants to purchase our common stock.
 Net cash used in financing activities in fiscal year 2003 was primarily the result of the repurchase of 21.3% of our outstanding shares of common stock for \$2 per share plus brokerage fees.
-Net cash used in financing activities in 2002 was the result of repayments on notes payable to our bank under our lines of credit and payments for financing costs related to our credit facility.

-We have a revolving credit facility with Wachovia Bank, National Association (formerly First Union National Bank) ("Wachovia Bank").
-The three-year credit facility provides up to a maximum of \$25 million and is collateralized by all of our tangible and intangible assets and is administered by an affiliate of Wachovia Bank.
+We have a revolving credit facility with Wachovia Bank, National Association ("Wachovia").
+The initial term of the credit facility expired in April 2005, but has been renewed for an additional year.
+The credit facility provides up to a maximum of \$25 million, is collateralized by all of our tangible and intangible assets, and is administered by an affiliate of Wachovia.
 Borrowings under the credit facility are subject to certain coverage ratios, advance limits and qualifications that are applied to our accounts receivable, inventory and fixed assets.
 Our ability to access the full amount of the credit facility depends on the future growth of our borrowing base.
-As of October 31, 2004, we had no outstanding borrowings under the credit facility, with approximately \$12.5 million unused and available.
+We maintain a sweep arrangement with our bank, where at the end of each day, all of our cash is used to paydown our outstanding note payable to the bank, if any.
+As of October 31, 2005, we had no outstanding borrowings under the credit facility, with approximately \$10.1 million unused and available.

-The credit facility bears interest at one-half of one percent (0.50%) per annum above the prime rate (facility rate of 5.25% as of October 31, 2004).
+The credit facility bears interest at one-half of one percent (0.50%) per annum above the prime rate (facility rate of 7.25% as of October 31, 2005).
 The facility also provides a LIBOR based rate at our option.
-In addition, we pay an unused line fee at a rate of one-quarter of one percent (0.25%) per annum on the unused portion, up to \$13 million, of the credit facility.